EberlyODL/phys211/cognitive.md

 ### Question for you.

 * At what level of Bloom's do you think high-school students need to be to succeed in their exams?
-* at what level of Bloom's do you think you need to aim to be to succeed in college?
+* At what level of Bloom's do you think you need to aim to be to succeed in college?